 Bring along your unwanted books, bric a brac and clothing with a drop zone available an hour before gates open.

-Music On The Hill is back this July with a stunning weekend of outdoor music and entertainment at Kings Hill.
+Music On The Hill takes place this weekend (July 19th to 21st) with a stunning weekend of outdoor music and entertainment at Kings Hill.

-Four separate and very different events are to be staged over the course of the weekend of 19, 20 and 21 July 2013 offering a wide variety of entertainment provided by internationally renowned artists.
+Four separate and very different events are to be staged over the course of the weekend offering a wide variety of entertainment provided by internationally renowned artists.

 The weekend kicks off in party style with a Friday night appearance by the inimitable Jools Holland, on stage with his sensational 18-piece Rhythm & Blues Orchestra and with Roland Gift, voice of the Fine Young Cannibals, as special guest, plus renowned vocalist Ruby Turner.
 (Fri 19th July)

 Saturday 20th July’s line-up this year will feature two separately ticketed events – media superstar Peter Andre takes the headline slot for Saturday evening with a dazzling new summer show.
 Due to popular demand the organisers are also delighted to welcome back McFly to perform a special afternoon show, following their sellout appearance back at the first Music on the Hill in 2011.

 Sunday 21st July shifts up yet another gear with a fun-filled Family Festival day, packed with star-quality music and entertainment – with music from 2013 Brit Award nominees Stooshe, former X-Factor winner Joe McElderry plus Gareth Gates, Cheryl Jay and Mike of Bucks Fizz, Ben Mills, to the classic hits by Queen and the Rolling Stones, paid tribute to by Killer Queen and the Counterfeit Stones with the day hosted by Capital FM breakfast show and ITV presenter Dave Berry.